|Home||Czernowitz 2010||Galati 2010-A||Galati 2010-B||Poland 2014||My Childhood Heroes||About Erna Rubin in Hebrew|

 Our parents: Dan's Florica (Floaria) and Nicu (Niculai) Bumbaru; Rodica's: Georgeta and Sterica Teodor; mine Erna (Ella) and Israel Rubin - were engaged in a very good relationship and our religious different affiliations (I am Jewish whereas my friends are Orthodox Christians) hadn't any meaning in this respect.

 I called Dan Danut and he called me Iulic

 In 1979 I married Esther (Eti) Gedasy and we had our honeymoon in Romania.
 Naturally, we went to Galati and met my childhood friends and their spouses, children and parents (regretfully, Rodica's father passed away a year before).

 Our ways parted again - we went back to Israel - since we all were fresh married with children and life burden took its toll.

 In 2010, 31 years later, we (my sons Udi 28, Ron 23 and me) made the trip to Galati, Romania and Czernowitz, Ukraine in order to visit my grandmother's (Amalia Rubin) and grandfather's (Leon Bendit) graves there respectively.
 For more about this:

 Naturally we visited again Dan Bumbar and his wife in Galati.
-We were not able to meet his children since they were not at home.
+We were not able to meet his children since they were grown-up and not at home.

 Regretfully, I was not able to meet Rodica Teodor since after her husband died she changed her address in Galati but Dan promised to locate her in order to organize a reunion for the three of us in the future.